diambra/docs/content/gettingStarted/_index.en.md

 {{% tab name="Win" %}}

 {{% notice note %}}
 Running environments with GUI support requires the Docker container to connect to a virtual X server on the host machine.
 The launch script tries to establish this connection automatically, but it may require additional configuration.
-If you are not able to run the next code block, make sure you followed the installation instructions here <strong>TODO ADD LINK</strong> and ask for support on our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord Server</a>.
+If you are not able to run the next code block, make sure you followed the installation instructions <a href="/installation/#prerequisites">here</a> and ask for support on our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord Server</a>.
 {{% /notice %}}

 ```shell